Unity-Technologies/EntityComponentSystemSamples/EntitiesSamples/Assets/Tutorials/Firefighters/README.md

 # Step 3: Bot behaviour

 This step adds behiour to the bots, who are organized into teams.
 Each team forms a line between a pond and the closest fire.
 A bucket is filled at the pond and then passed up the line.

+# Step 4: Animation and UI

+This step replaces the bot capsules with animated characters.
+A UI HUD element displays the total count of fires that have been doused.